FunCodeVictor/fantasticoweather/README.md

 It will be available at localhost:3000

-Tests can be run inside fantasticoweather subfolder with ´npm run test´
+Tests can be run inside fantasticoweather subfolder with ´npm test´.
+See more in README in fantasticoweather subfolder.